kanno-soe/kanno-soe/Exposition/Theory.md

                       shushō-ittō: not two events
 ```

-**Genjō**, the provisional middle, answers *how does empty dependence manifest as this case*? **Shō** answers *what is realization as verified*?
+**Genjōkōan**, the provisional middle, answers *how does empty dependence manifest as this case*? **Shō** answers *what is realization as verified*?
 Their distinction remains live when the grading is diagnosed, and loses its separating work where not.

 ## The act-grammar grid